How we prepare for winter

-Falling snow.
-Subzero temperatures.
-Icy roads and sidewalks.
+Falling snow...
+Subzero temperatures...
+Icy roads and sidewalks...
 Winter weather can be challenging for all Chicagoans—especially when you need to get somewhere!

-To ensure our customers get from Point A to Point B safely and comfortably, CTA has developed myriad strategies to address snow, ice and subzero temperatures, all of which can impact bus and rail service.
+To ensure our riders get from Points A to B safely and comfortably, we've developed myriad strategies to address snow, ice and subzero temperatures, all of which can impact bus and rail service.

-During severe weather, CTA’s No. 1 goal is to keep service operating as close to schedule as possible for our customers, and to do so safely.
+During severe weather, our No. 1 goal is to keep service operating as close to schedule as possible for our customers, and to do so safely.

-- Snowplow blades are attached on the front of all railcars to remove snow and ice as trains move along.
+- Snowplow blades are attached on the front of all of our railcars so they can remove snow and ice from the track as trains move along.

 - Four diesel-powered snow fighter locomotives can reach every part of the system.
 These self-powered snow-fighters don't have to rely on electric power from the tracks when they're needed.

-- Buses undergo a thorough inspection process to get ready for cold weather operation.
-This winter prep include checking heaters, engine thermostats and batteries, and making sure windows, roof hatches and doors close securely.
+- All buses undergo a thorough inspection process to get ready for cold weather operation.
+This winter prep includes checking heaters, engine thermostats and batteries, and making sure windows, roof hatches and doors close securely.

 - Buses are equipped with engine pre-heaters that circulate coolants through bus engines in cold weather so motors can be started up easily and speed the warming of bus interiors.
 This also reduces emissions and results in fuel cost savings.